 STEP 5: Encourage honesty in the relationship.

 Express your desire for transparency and discuss ways to ensure better communication.
 This suggestion might include setting specific expectations for honesty or establishing more open lines of communication.
-Clearly state the importance of honesty on trust in your relationship and express your desire for honesty in the future.
+Clearly state the importance of honesty as foundational to trust in your relationship and express your desire for more honesty in the future.

 Offer support if needed, especially if the lying was symptomatic of underlying issues such as stress, fear, or insecurity.